emmajanedrews/base-template/_posts/2017-10-06-youre-invited-to-our-first-ever-great-pumpkin-giveaway.md

 Today I’m excited to invite you to our first-ever Great Pumpkin Giveaway.

-This community appreciation event is going to take place on Sunday, October 8th between 11 a.m. and 3 p.m., and you aren’t going to want to miss it.
+This community appreciation event is going to take place on **Sunday, October 8th between 11 a.m. and 3 p.m.**, and you aren’t going to want to miss it.

 The event will take place at 99 Harry M. Hallman, Junior Boulevard, Mt.
 Pleasant, SC 29464.

-We’ve got 1,200 pumpkins to give away, so invite all of your friends and family to come out for the fun.
+**We’ve got 1,200 pumpkins to give away**, so invite all of your friends and family to come out for the fun.

 {% include pullquote.html %}